 Thanks to a newly established partnership with NCARB, the National Council of Architectural Registration Boards, FBD Directors could apply for a grant that allowed them to attend Grassroots for a fraction of the cost.
-NCARB now also awards a materials grant for chapters that apply before a given deadline that can be found on the AIAS website.
+NCARB now also awards a materials grant for chapters that complete design-build projects registered as Community-Based Design Center Collaboratives, and qualify for credit towards the Architectural Experience Program (AXP).
 Another issue with the application process was the early deadline and the need for chapters to have a list of potential community partners, completed forms, and a project description all within the first month of school.
 Because most chapters have their new officers take over near the end of the previous semester, it required FBD teams to work over the break whether or not they were studying abroad or working an internship in order to be on track by the start of the Fall semester.
 The simplest way to resolve these issues was to abandon the application process entirely.
 Now what all chapters need to do is declare their projects to the AIAS National Office with a simple description, a process that can be done at any time of the year.
-FBD Directors are still encouraged to attend Grassroots to share their experiences and gain new insight into the program as well as gaining eligibility for the NCARB Grant Funding.
+FBD Directors are still encouraged to attend Grassroots to share their experiences and gain new insight into the program.

-Changing the logistics of the FBD Program was only a small part of what the FBDAC accomplished during 2016-2017.
-The foundation for a network of FBD directors was lacking.
+Changing the logistics of the FBD Program was only a small part of what the FBDAC during 2016-2017. accomplished The foundation for a network of FBD directors was lacking.
 Based on discussions at FORUM and Grassroots, many directors wanted the opportunity to discuss and ask questions year round.
 The AIAS National Office already had a system in place for leaders to do that exact thing.
 The only difference was this was for chapter presidents.
 Instead of having FBD Directors piggy back on the Quad Director calls, the FBDAC began to facilitate their own system of hangouts, the FBD Pods.